badiaamakhlouf/Feature_Engineering_And_Extraction/README.md

     - Log scaling or Log transformation using `np.log()`
   - Feature encoding : transforming categorical values to numeric variables : both nominal and ordinal data were considered.
 I have used :
     - Python’s Category Encoder Library :
-      - One-hot Encoding
+      - One-hot Encoding: converts variables that take multiple values into binary (0,1) variables one for each category.
+This creates several new variables.
       - Label Encoding
-      - Ordinal Encoding
+      - Ordinal Encoding: converting ordered categories to numerical values, assigning each categorical value to a number such as 0,1,2 etc. while respecting the order : for example LOW==> 0, Medium==>1, High==>2.
       - Helmert Encoding
-      - Binary Encoding
+      - Binary Encoding : convert variables to either 0 or 1 suitable for variables with two values such as YES/NO, True/FALSE
       - Frequency Encoding
       - Mean Encoding
       - Weight of Evidence Encoding